TransformDevTeam/git-practice/README.md

 Task 5:

 Create a new branch and make more changes using this branch.
 Note: For our development sprints, each team member must use their own branch to avoid confusion and commit errors.

+Reminder: Please don't forget to pull from the master branch in order to get the latest version of the code!
+Thanks :)
+-Pam